mmertama/Gempyre/README.md

 Gempyre is multiplatform, its core is written using C++17  (tested OSX (CLang), Ubuntu (gcc) and Windows 10 (MSVC) ).
 The Gempyre framework can be downloaded at Github under MIT license.

-By default a Gempyre application is excecuted on system browser window.
-For native application outlook it possible to use __client application__ Client  application is given to Gempyre::Ui constructor as an alternative browser.
-Affiliates folder have Python and Qt clients.
-For Qt, [Qt](https://www.qt.io/) SDK must be installed and pointed with *QT_DIR*.
-When that is used, the Gempyre application looks like any other application window.
+Gempyre itself does not contain application window and bare Gempyre applications are excecuted on system browser window.
+However for native application a __client application__ is used.
+Native application window for OSX, Linux and Windows are using [Hiillos] (https://github.com/mmertama/Hiillos).
+However Gempyre::Ui constructor can support other client applications as well - for example [Gempyre-Python](https://github.com/mmertama/Gempyre-Python) uses a Python client and [Gempyre-Android](https://github.com/mmertama/Gempyre-Android) is a special native application.

 Gempyre API has few headers